Mongolia closes border, China extends holiday to fight virus

 Hubei province, where Wuhan is located, has accounted for 76 of the deaths reported so far.
 There have been one each in Shanghai and the provinces of Hebei in the north, Heilongjiang in the northeast and Henan in central China.

 The spread of the illness is being watched around the globe, with a small number of cases appearing in other countries.
-South Korea confirmed its fourth case Monday.
-Cases also have been confirmed in Thailand, Taiwan, Japan, the U.S., Vietnam, Singapore, Malaysia, Nepal, France, Canada and Australia.
+Sri Lanka confirmed its first case Monday.
+Infections also have been confirmed in the United States, Thailand, Taiwan, Japan, South Korea, Vietnam, Singapore, Malaysia, Nepal, France, Canada and Australia.

-The U.S. cases are in Washington state, Chicago, southern California and Arizona.
+As of Monday, there were five Americans diagnosed with the virus in Washington state, Chicago, Southern California and Arizona, all of whom had recently traveled to central China.
+U.S. health officials said they had no evidence the virus was spreading in the U.S. and they believe the risk to Americans remains low.

 China also reported eight cases in Hong Kong and five in Macao.
 Dr. Chuang Shuk-kwan, the head of Hong Kong’s communicable disease branch, said the city’s eight cases all have Hubei ties, so there was no no sign yet that it is spreading to Hong Kong’s general population.